Get 80% off your plan for your first 6 months.*

 What triggers capital gains tax liability?

-• Swapping it for another asset
+• swap property for another asset

 What are the landlord CGT rates?